Health(ify) The Menu: Every Panda Express Recipe

 • Coconut oil (for frying)

-2. Let cool.
-Place 2 tbsp of filling in each wrapper.
-Fold, roll, and seal with a dab of water.
+3. Place about 2 tablespoons of filling onto each of the 12 spring roll wrappers, fold tightly, and seal the edges with a dab of water.

 Chicken Egg Roll